Michelle-Cameron/Password_Strength_Checker/README.md

 You will be told whether your password has a problem and what that problem is or if its a strong password, you will be told how strong the password is.

 ### Next Steps:
-- **Enhancements**: You could add a graphical interface, integrate it with web applications, or extend the criteria for password evaluation.
+- **Enhancements**: I could add a graphical interface, integrate it with web applications, or extend the criteria for password evaluation.

 ## License
 This project is licensed under the MIT License.